adw-calara/MyRoofRecharge_Proposals/replit.md

 - Moved Proposed GoNano Solution to its own page (page 4)
 - Added product-specific images that change based on product selection
 - Created side-by-side layout for product description and image
+- Updated BioBoost product information with new features and benefits
 - Restructured cover page to match exact template design
 - Fixed document formatting to prevent text duplication
 - Configured multer for handling file uploads